All about elastics

 Orthodontic elastics may also be used with clear aligner treatment such as Invisalign®, especially when complex tooth movements are required or if bite adjustments are needed.

 In orthodontics, rubber bands are often used to align your bite and are very important in the bite-fixing phase of treatment.
-These bands stretch over tiny hooks on the top and bottom brackets of your braces or over small clear buttons attached to a few teeth if you are wearing clear aligners (Invisalign®).
-If worn consistently and every day, these tiny elastics will apply the steady pressure needed to guide teeth into the correct position.
+These bands stretch over tiny hooks on the top and bottom of your braces or over small clear buttons attached to a few teeth if you are wearing clear aligners.
+If worn consistently, these tiny elastics will apply the steady pressure needed to guide teeth into the correct position.
 Not every child who gets braces will need elastics, as it depends on the child’s existing jaw alignment and what the orthodontist recommends to the patient and their parents based upon the models of the teeth and the recommended treatment.

 These elastics are usually crafted from medical-grade latex, which is safe to be in contact with your mouth, but latex free options are also available – and no, they are not normal elastic bands or hair bands!

 Your orthodontist will demonstrate how to wear the elastics so it will soon become second nature to replace them.

 What are the different types of elastics for braces?

 There are many different types of elastics that your orthodontist may recommend for you or your child throughout their treatment period.
 This includes: